 Mountains

-There are many other prominent Himalayan peaks in Bhutan with some of the most rugged mountain terrains residing here!
-The mountains of Bhutan define its three main geographic zones – the Great Himalaya, the Lower Himalayan Range (or Inner Himalaya), and the Sub-Himalayan Range.
+There are many prominent Himalayan peaks in Bhutan with some of the most rugged mountain terrains you will find anywhere.
+The mountains of Bhutan define its three main geographic zones: the Great Himalaya, the Lower Himalayan Range (Inner Himalaya), and the Sub-Himalayan Range.

-The snow-capped Great Himalaya in the north ranges from about 18,000 ft. to peaks of over 24,600 feet above sea level, extending along the Bhutan-China border.
-The northern region consists of an arc of glaciated mountain peaks with a northern climate at the highest elevations.
+The snow-capped Great Himalaya in the north ranges from about 18,000 ft to peaks of over 24,600 ft above sea level, extending along the Bhutan-China border.
+The northern region consists of an arc of glaciated mountain peaks with harsh alpine conditions at the highest elevations.

 Valleys

 Bhutan’s valleys are carved into the Himalaya by its rivers, fed by glacial melt and monsoon rains.
-Much of the Bhutanese population is concentrated in valleys and lowlands, separated by the rugged southward spurs of the Inner Himalaya.
+Much of the Bhutanese population is concentrated in these valleys and lowlands, separated by the rugged southward spurs of the Inner Himalaya.
+The major valleys include Paro, Thimphu, Punakha, Bumthang, and Haa, each with its own distinct character and microclimate.

 The Flag of Bhutan

 Even the flag of the country has many stories to tell.
-The Yellow is symbolic of the power of the King.
-The Orange is associated with the Bka’-Brgyud-pa (Kagyupa) and Rnying-ma-pa (Nyingmapa) Buddhist sects to signify the religious commitment of the nation.
+The Yellow half symbolizes the power of the King.
+The Orange is associated with the Kagyupa and Nyingmapa Buddhist sects, signifying the religious commitment of the nation.

-The Dragon is Druk, the Thunder Dragon of Bhutanese mythology.
-The White is associated with purity of thoughts and inner deeds.
-In its claws, the dragon grasps four jewels symbolizing Wealth & Security.
+The Dragon is the Druk, the Thunder Dragon of Bhutanese mythology.
+The White color represents purity of thoughts and inner deeds.
+In its claws, the dragon grasps four jewels symbolizing wealth and security.

 Khamsum Yulley Namgyal Chorten